dojoengine/book/docs/pages/tutorial/dojo-starter.md

 As Dojo projects bear a strong resemblance to typical Cairo projects, the primary difference lies in the inclusion of a Dojo specific macros.

+The scarb manifest (`Scarb.toml`) is a configuration file where project dependencies, metadata and other configurations are defined.

 ### Models

 Since we're crafting an ECS, it's essential to adhere to the specific terminology associated with Entity Component Systems.
 In the context of Dojo, `Component` is named `Model`, to not conflict with existing Cairo terminology.